amklenk/README-Generator/README.md

 Repository contains a high-quality README with description and a link to walkthrough video.

 Office Hours Questions:
-1. Array vs. inquirer function
+1. Array vs. inquirer function - FIXED
 2. Are the licenses optional?
 How to make that optional in MD
 3. Badge vs. site link